project-owner/Peppy.doc/Home.md

 * Embedded Web Server allows to control audio playback from any Web Browser.
 It was tested with Firefox, IE, Chrome and Safari.
 The GUI was written in such a way that it has the same look and feel on Touch-Screen and in Web Browser.
 * The default screen resolution is 480*320.
 This is the resolution of the TFT used for this project.
 Though UI is dynamic and can scale to any screen resolution.
 * Currently Peppy has only Internet Radio functionality.
 In the future releases support for playing audio files and streams will be implemented.
 * By default Peppy has radio profiles for English, French, German and Russian languages.
-Users can easily add their own stations to playlists.
+Each profile has multiple radio stations in different genres.
+Users can add their own stations to the playlists.

 And finally the key features of the Woodware component:
 * Original custom design.